MechanicalRabbit/DataKnots.jl/doc/src/start.md

     #-> NamedTuple{(:department,),⋮

-In this hierarchical Chicago data, the root is a `NamedTuple` with an entry `:department`.
-This entry is a `Vector` of nested tuples, one for each department.
-Each of those department tuples in turn have a `:name` entry and an entry for `:employee` tuples.
+In this hierarchical Chicago data, the root is a `NamedTuple` with an entry `:department`, that `Vector` valued entry has another vector of tuples labeled `:employee`.
+The label `name` occurs both within the context of a department and within an employee record.

 ### Navigation